 We are a comprehensive department whose goals support direct services to students, equip Tucson Unified personnel to better meet the needs of all students, and empower parents to take an active role in their child’s academic success and school.

-We improve the academic achievement of African American students and promotes cultural sensitivity throughout the Tucson Unified community.
+We improve the academic achievement of African American students and promote cultural sensitivity throughout the Tucson Unified community.
 Services are provided through individualized and specialized learning support, counseling and guidance, program development, cultural awareness and sensitivity training, community education, 1:1 and group tutoring & mentoring, and student advocacy.
 We work directly with exceptional education, schools, and district departments to meet the needs of students.
 While the department’s primary focus is African American students, no students are turned away or denied support; for example Saturday tutoring and direct classroom support.

-We will ensure African American Students receive a quality education and are prepared to succeed in a global society.
+We will ensure African American students receive a quality education and are prepared to succeed in a global society.

 4-PRONGED APPROACH: The A,B,C’s of What We DO